Are you a school administrator? Yes No x to close

 Management information systems is the study of people, processes, and technology from an organizational perspective.
 The degree focuses on the type of hardware and software that organizations use to track and compile data for analysis.
 Businesses want to hire people with this degree to help them track processes, employees, and customers.

-Those going into this field are creative, have strong programming skills, decision-making skills, project management skills, and critical thinking skills.
+Those going into this field are creative and have strong programming skills, decision-making skills, project management skills, and critical thinking skills.

 A bachelor’s degree is usually necessary for most jobs in this field.
-Students can also go on to get their master’s degree in management information systems, as well as their Ph.D.
+Students can also pursue a master’s or Ph.D. in management information systems.

 Bachelor’s Degree in Management Information Systems

 A bachelor’s degree program in management information systems provides an introduction to network security, systems management, analytics, and project management.
 You might take classes in web analytics, project management, systems analysis and design, and basic programming.
-A bachelor’s degree in management information systems should take four years and you should be able to attend either online or in-person, depending on what would work best for you.
+A bachelor’s degree in management information systems typically takes four years.

 Jobs you can get with a Bachelor’s Degree in Management Information Systems

-• Information Security Analysts, who install and use software to protect an organization’s data and network systems, have an average salary of $72,510 according to Payscale as of 2020.
+• Information Security Analysts, who install and use software to protect an organization’s data and network systems, have an average salary of $72,510 according to Payscale.

-• Software Developers, who develop, test, and design software, and also direct a team of programmers, have an average salary of $71,716 according to Payscale, as of 2020.
+• Software Developers, who develop, test, and design software, and also direct a team of programmers, have an average salary of $71,716 according to Payscale.

-• System Engineers, who work to find and use customized software to meet a client’s needs and work on changes and operating procedures, have an average salary of $80,392, according to Payscale as of 2020.
+• System Engineers, who work to find and use customized software to meet a client’s needs and work on changes and operating procedures, have an average salary of $80,392, according to Payscale.

 Master’s Degree in Management Information Systems